NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >It's better to try and fail than it is to fail to try.

->The thing with tech companies is: until they lose you as a user, they’ll use you like a loser.
+>Tech companies will use you like a loser until they lose you as a user.

 >Every utopia is a dystopia for the beneficiary; but every dystopia is a utopia for the rebel.